andreasawenlof/slay-the-dragon-2/README.md

 -   **Python** – Core game logic.
 -   **JSON** – Stores game data (rooms, items, interactions).
 -   **prompt_toolkit** – Handles user input for a smooth experience.
+-   **time** – Handles the timer to see how quick one solves the game.

 ---